Utilizing efficient broiler production with lighting

 Stimulating an optimal biorhythm is only possible through a proper lighting management.
 Due to our 40 years of experience HATO BV is an expert in agricultural lighting.
 All of our knowledge compiled in our HATO Light Academy enables us to provide lighting solutions for literally everyone.
 Light is a powerful external stimulus which must be applied efficiently.

 Bad lighting can cause various problems in broiler production.
 Footpad lesions and dermatitis can be indirect results of incorrect lighting.
 As they are caused by bad litter.
 Bad distribution of broilers in a production house can cause bad litter, in turn broiler distribution is affected by the light spread resulting in light distribution.
 A bad light distribution increases the chance of piling and may decrease uniform growth, see figure 1.
-Bright spots, shadows and resulting in piling of broilers, increase the chance of degradation of the litter.
+Bright spots and shadows may result in piling of broilers, increasing the chance of degradation of the litter.

 Light distribution must always be as uniform as possible.
 Other unwanted (aggressive) behaviour may be caused by a wrong light climate, specifically a wrong light spectrum.
 An inadequate light program may unintentionally increase mortality rates.
 Optimizing the light climate is a necessity to prevent an unwanted decrease in broiler production efficiency.